-The best way to come to understand how a pre-existing condition impacts a long-term disability case is to perhaps use an analogy to a different kind of case:
+The best way to come to understand how a pre-existing condition impacts a long term disability case is to perhaps use an analogy to a different kind of case:

-So let’s say that someone was just diagnosed with cancer, and they didn’t have any health insurance before.
+Let’s say that someone was just diagnosed with cancer, and they didn’t have any health insurance before.
 They now realize the importance of health insurance and that it would have been nice to have health insurance to get all the treatment that’s required for that type of serious condition.
 However, if someone has cancer, and they go out to try to buy a new health insurance policy, very few insurance companies are going to want to underwrite that.
 So they’re either going to deny coverage, saying that we’re not going to cover you for cancer, or they’re going write a policy saying that we’re going to cover you for every type of medical condition except for cancer.
 So they exclude it as a pre-existing condition.

-The same type of concept applies to a long-term disability claim.
+The same type of concept applies to a long term disability claim.
 The idea is they don’t want to cover you for something that you’ve been getting treatment for if you go out on disability within a year of starting your job.
 So that’s where it says if it starts before the end of the first 12 months following your effective date of coverage then it is a pre-existing condition.

-So again, it was only after three or four months on the job, and now the insurance company’s going to do the same evaluation.
-They’re going to look to see if the claimant was getting any kind of treatment during the three months prior to Jan 1 of 2017?
-Let’s say our person did get treatment on November 15 of 2016.
+Again, this occurred only after three or four months on the job, and now the insurance company is going to do the same pre-existing evaluation.
+In this example, the claimant did receive treatment on November 15, 2016.
 They went to go see a pulmonologist because of the breathing problems they were having.
-It wasn’t as bad as it was when they ultimately went out of work, but they were still having problems, and so they were seeing a lung doctor.
+It wasn’t as bad as it was when they ultimately went out of work, but they were still having breathing problems, and as such, they were seeing a lung doctor.

-Well, in that instance, the insurance company is very likely to deny the claim because they’re going to say you stopped working within one year and you did get treatment for that breathing problem in the three months before the coverage took effect.
+In that instance, the insurance company is very likely to deny the claim because they’re going to say you stopped working within one year and you did get treatment for that breathing problem in the three months before the coverage took effect.
 Therefore, because it’s the same condition, it’s a breathing problem, a lung problem, we’re not going to cover you for LTD benefits.

 Let’s say that our hypothetical person went out of work, again in April of 2017, due to a heart attack.
-And let’s say that the insurance company gets all the medical records, and they go back to October, November, and December of 2016, to see if the person was getting any kind of treatment for a heart problem.
-And let’s say that the person was taking blood pressure medication for high blood pressure.
-Now, the insurance company is going to argue that this treatment was relating to a heart condition, or that the individual took drugs or medicines prescribed or recommended by a physician for treatment of that type of condition.
-And they may deny the claim because although you had the heart attack later, you were experiencing blood pressure problems during the lookback period.
-And therefore, they are going to deny you benefits.
+The insurance company gets all the medical records, and they go back to October, November, and December 2016, to see if the person was getting any kind of treatment for a heart problem, and found that the person was taking blood pressure medication for high blood pressure.
+The insurance company is going to argue that this treatment was relating to a heart condition, or that the individual took drugs or medicines prescribed or recommended by a physician for treatment of that type of condition, and they may deny the claim because you were experiencing blood pressure problems during the lookback period.

 Ortiz Law Firm Provides Aggressive Representation to Long Term Disability Claimants

 If you’ve been denied benefits under the pre-existing condition exclusion, then you’re going to want to talk to an experienced attorney about what your legal rights are.
 And we encourage you to contact our law firm because we do have experience in dealing with pre-existing condition exclusion denials by insurance companies.
 If you want a free consultation because you’ve been denied benefits, I encourage you to give us a call at (888) 321-8131.
-If you’d like a copy of a book that I wrote called the Top Ten Mistakes That Will Destroy Your Long-Term Disability Claim, you can download the book here.
+If you’d like a copy of a book that I wrote called the Top Ten Mistakes That Will Destroy Your Long Term Disability Claim, you can download the book here.
 We look forward to hearing from you.